CaptainMarvelDanvers/Neonatal-incubator-for-developing-countries/README.md

 Nichrome.
 We could use nichrome in small strips over a 12V fan. if we use 1.2Amps with 12V we can generate up to 80W.
 This will generate alot of temperature increase in the incubator.
 This will have some troubling issues...

-1. If we dont scheck nichrome often it can become hot enough to melt, if that happens it can damage the fan enough to break it and stop it from heating the incubator.
+1. If we dont check nichrome often it can become hot enough to melt, if that happens it can damage the fan enough to break it and stop it from heating the incubator.
 2. To solve 1.
 We need to monitor the current temperatur of the nichrome and make sure it never reaches the melting point.
 3. if 2 and 1 solved we need to generate appropriate output to the value and it needs to be exact. this requires perfect values almsot because we need it hot enough to generate temperature and not high enough to melt.